elsachialee/Adapply/README.md

   * Screen and prioritize visitors, emails and telephone calls
   * Make travel and accommodation arrangements
   * Maintain/coordinate executive’s meeting schedules and make travel arrangements (domestic and foreign)
-  * Interview candidates as needed
+  * Interview candidates for the studio team

 3. 2004.02 - - 2006.03:   Taiwan 3choices Information and Technology (Shanghai) Co., Ltd